pantrypoints/sp/content/en/research/countries/china/xi/chapter-01d.md

 relatively limited.

-After long-term efforts, especially the historic achievements made since the 18th National Congress of the Communist Party of China, China's role as a responsible major country has been fully played and has become the main stabilizer and power source of world economic growth; China actively participates in and leads global governance, and China's initiatives are increasingly translated into international consensus and global actions, especially focusing on jointly
+After long-term efforts, especially the historic achievements made since the 18th National Congress of the CCP, China's role as a responsible major country has been fully played and has become the main stabilizer and power source of world economic growth; China actively participates in and leads global governance, and China's initiatives are increasingly translated into international consensus and global actions, especially focusing on jointly